domainersuitedev/delicious-api/APIs.md

 ## Keep in Mind

-- Please let us know if you are going to release software that uses this publicly, so that we can at least have a heads-up and hopefully test things out beforehand.
-- Please wait **at least one second** between queries, or you are likely to get automatically throttled.
+- Please wait **at least one second** between HTTP queries, or you are likely to get automatically throttled.
 If you are releasing a library to access the API, you **MUST** do this.
 - Please watch for 500 or 999 errors and back-off appropriately.
 It means that you have been throttled.
 - Please set your User-Agent to something identifiable.
 The default identifiers like `Java/1.4.3` or `lwp-perl` etc tend to get banned from time to time.
 - If you are releasing software or a service for other people to use, your software or service MUST NOT add any links without a user’s explicit direction.
 Likewise, you **MUST NOT** modify any urls except under the user’s explicit direction.

 # Methods

-## Update
+## Last Update

 ## `/v1/posts/update` — Check to see when a user last posted an item

-Returns the last update time for the user, as well as the number of new items in the user’s inbox since it was last visited.
+Returns the last updated time for the user, as well as the number of new items in the user’s inbox since it was last visited.

 Use this before calling posts/all to see if the data has changed since the last fetch.